brianhe12/stock_portfolio/README.md

 ### A few things I would like to improve on:
 * A more responsive CSS, with ability to adjust to many different screen sizes.
 Users may have to zoom out a bit if their screen size is too small for the application :(.
 * Fix the refresh on Buy/Sell function.
 I believe that a more seamless transition from buying/selling a stock to the neutral state of displaying the portfolio chart will improve user experience.
+* Though functionality works, it would be better user experience to show error messages for when users do something invalid (e.g. Buy a stock that is too expensive, Try to buy using an invalid ticker, etc.)